bet365 PA Bonus Code ROTOWIRE: Unlock New Bet $5, Get $150 Promo + 50 Bonus Spins

-Pennsylvania sports bettors can register a new online sportsbook account using bet365 PA bonus code ROTOWIRE to claim a Bet $5, Get $150 in bonus bets + 50 bonus casino spins welcome offer to wager on the Philadelphia Phillies' moneyline odds against the Minnesota Twins on Monday.
+Pennsylvania sports bettors can register a new online sportsbook account using bet365 PA bonus code ROTOWIRE to claim a Bet $5, Get $150 in bonus bets + 50 bonus casino spins welcome offer to wager on the latest Phillies, Eagles, 76ers, Pirates, Steelers or Flyers odds.

-The Phillies own the best record in the MLB, but they will be challenged against the Minnesota Twins on the road.
-Download one of the best Pennsylvania betting apps and place a qualifying cash wager on Trea Turner's home run prop odds ahead of tonight's road game.
+The Phillies own the best record in the MLB, but they have hit a bit of a rough patch as they look to improve at this year's MLB trade deadline.
+Download one of the best Pennsylvania betting apps and place a qualifying cash wager on today's Phillies odds.

 Click on the "BET NOW" sign-up link above to create a new bet365 PA online sportsbook account and use bet365 PA bonus code ROTOWIRE to qualify for the $150 in bonus bets + 50 bonus spins offer.
 Take advantage of one of the best sportsbook promos in Pennsylvania today.